 Unsurprisingly, the most-popular YouTube channel in terms of subscribers is a music channel.
 The music channel in question is T-Series, the channel of an Indian Hindi-language record label of the same name.
-While individual English, Spanish, and Korean artists lead the way in terms of listens, the biggest artists tend to work alone when it comes to clocking up YouTube subscribers.
+While individual English, Spanish, and Korean artists lead the way in terms of listens, they are, of course, working alone (collaborations aside).

 Therefore, T-Series, a channel that instead serves a variety of different artists to a wider market than fans of any one particular artist, earns the accolade of most-popular YouTube channel in terms of subscribers.
-As of May 2019, it boasted a following of 98 million subscribers (these YouTube statistics are constantly increasing: total subs were are at 105 million by July 2019).
+As of July 2020, it boasted a following of 146 million subscribers (these YouTube statistics are constantly increasing: one year prior, the figure was 105 million).

-T-Series doesn’t lead by a huge margin, however.
-The next most-popular YouTube channel belongs to PewDiePie – aka Swedish (English-language) vlogger Felix Kjellberg, with 96 million followers (98 million by July 2019).
+T-Series leads by a huge margin.
+The next most-popular YouTube channel belongs to PewDiePie – aka Swedish (English-language) vlogger Felix Kjellberg, with 105 million followers.
 PewDiePie came to prominence as a game streamer, but has since moved to more general ‘comedy’.
 Kjellberg has come under fire for racist tropes and language in his posts, and has been linked with the far/alt-right.
 Nonetheless, his YouTube channel statistics have been among the highest since launching his channel in 2010 – as have his earnings.

 This for a while heated up into an open contest between the two to become the most-popular YouTube channel.
 Initially T-Series CEO Bhushan Kumar said he was uninterested in the contest to rack up the world’s most impressive YouTube channel statistics, which saw a raft of content creators issue rallying cries in PewDiePie’s name (as well as some problematic behaviour from his fans).
 Kumar ended up, however, encouraging Indians to support T-Series for the sake of national pride.